 Caring for trafficked people

 How people respond to traumatic experiences can vary widely and can be influenced by cultural norms, age, education, gender and personal histories.
 As a result, there is no simple ‘right way’ to approach and care for all trafficked persons.
-However, there are some ABC’s of caring for people who have been trafficked to consider (Gender Violence & Health Centre.
+However, there are some ABCs of caring for people who have been trafficked to consider (Gender Violence and Health Centre).
 You should:

 - avoid using possible trafficked person’s ‘friends’ or ‘relatives’ for interpretation and do not give out personal contact details

-- be prepared with good referral options and procedures by having contact details for the main agencies readily at hand so no time is wasted looking these up and try to make referral as easy as possible by providing the trafficked person with contact names or referral letters
+- be prepared with good referral options and procedures by having contact details for the main agencies to hand, so no time is wasted looking these up.
+Try to make referral as easy as possible by providing the trafficked person with contact names or referral letters

 - create a clinical safe space for disclosure, discussion and decision-making by learning about the effects of traumatic events, acknowledging and addressing abuse in informed and sensitive ways and doing your best to make the time and private space for individuals to disclose and describe events and concerns

-When caring for trafficked people, draw on approaches used for other vulnerable populations, such as victims of violence or torture, other migrants, sex workers (if relevant) and consider age and gender related needs.
-Using a patient-centred approach which makes the patient central to the decision-making process can help prevent disempowering or re-traumatising individuals who have been trafficked.
-Care for trafficked people requires a multi-agency approach, so it is important to learn about the collaborating agencies and identify good coordination mechanisms.
+When caring for trafficked people, draw on approaches used for other vulnerable populations, such as victims of violence or torture, other migrants, sex workers (if relevant) and consider age- and gender-related needs.
+Using a patient-centred approach, which makes the patient central to the decision-making process, can help prevent disempowering or re-traumatising individuals who have been trafficked.
+Care for trafficked people requires a multi-agency approach, so it is important to learn about collaborating agencies and identify good coordination mechanisms.

 Referral options – adults

 National Referral Mechanism referrals